rh-fieldwork/ceph-canary/README.md

     <cluster-repo>/ose-cli:v4.7
     <cluster-repo>/fio-container:v3.26

-    These images can be pulled from the following registries.

-    ose-cli:v4/7 - quay.io/gs-hosted-catalog/ose-cli
-    fio-prom-exporter:v0.10.1 - quay.io/gs-hosted-catalog/fio-prom-exporter
-    fio-container:v3.26 - quay.io/gs-hosted-catalog/fio-container

    4. A workstation or bastion host with oc cli client and git installed is needed.
 It must have access to the OCP cluster where ceph-canary will be installed.

 ## Installation Steps
 1. Clone the ceph-canary git repository.
+2. Build the images.
-2. Create the project namespace and service account in Openshift.
+3. Create the project namespace and service account in Openshift.
-3. Install the metrics collector component.
+4. Install the metrics collector component.
-4. Install the load generator component.
+5. Install the load generator component.
-5. Modify the fio workoad.
+6. Modify the fio workoad.
 (Optional)
-6. Modify the list of fio metrics collected.
+7. Modify the list of fio metrics collected.
 (Optional)

 ### Step 1.
 Cloning the git repository.
 - From the workstation, create a directory to clone the git repo to.
 Replace "\<local-repo\>" with the desired directory name.